 The Vascular Surgery Fellowship program includes a number of interactive conferences.
 Vascular fellows actively participate and contribute to these conferences to establish their own decision-making and teaching skills.
-Protected time is provided for educational conferences as part of the Department-wide commitment to education on Thursday mornings.
+Protected time is provided for educational conferences from 4-6PM every Tuesday throughout the academic year.

 - Patient care conference (daily except Thursdays): Vascular attending(s) meets with the team including general surgery intern, resident, fellow and/or nurse practitioner to discuss status, progress, and plans for all service and consult patients.